amirouche/foundation/docs/SCHEME20XY/README.md

 WiredTiger without scarifying expressiveness.
 Generic Tuple Store is a set of procedures that generalize triple and quad store respectively 3-tuples and 4-tuples to n-tuples.
-In turn, it allows to share code to implement the immutable database to represent its components:
+In turn, it allows to share code to implement the versioned database to represent its components:

 - The repository metadata as a 3-tuple store,
 - the versioned quads as a 6-tuple store,